HEAVEN IS A PLACE ON EARTH

 “What kind of world will we create in the wake of a global pandemic and armed insurrection, in the midst of climate chaos, systemic racism, and inequity?
 In Heaven is a Place on Earth, the brilliant Adrian Shirk is looking for an existence that is more than just mere existence, more than ‘waged labor,’ a life that is less extractive, capitalistic, and crushing.
 A life that is instead, meaningful, creative, and beautiful.
 In these pages, I found myself believing such a thing might be possible, and you will too—a testament to Adrian’s tremendous power as a writer, intellectual, and human.
 This is an important book for the moment we find ourselves in.” —Cameron Dezen Hammon, author of This Is My Body: A Memoir of Religious and Romantic Obsession

 AND YOUR DAUGHTERS SHALL PROPHESY

 "These accounts are brief, vivid portraits of women in the 'spiritual avant-garde' . . . and [Shirk's] wide-ranging curiosity delights." ―The New Yorker

-And Your Daughters Shall Prophesy is a powerful, personal exploration of American women and their religions, weaving connections between Adrian Shirk’s own varied spiritual experiences and the prophetesses, feminists, and spiritual icons who have shaped this country.
+And Your Daughters Shall Prophesy is a hybrid memoir exploring American women and their religions, weaving connections between Adrian Shirk’s own varied spiritual experiences and the prophetesses, feminists, and spiritual icons who have shaped this country.

 Through her journey, Shirk discovers that, as the culture wars flatten religious discourse and shred institutional trust, more and more Americans are yearning for alternative, individualized, feminist routes through religion.
 And women, having spent so much time at the margins of religious discourse, illuminate its darkened corners.